HertzDevil/feh-assets-json/README.md

 * `diffed_skills.rb`: Ruby script which merges all skill definition files, sorts them by their internal IDs, and removes fields that are equal to the blank skill definition (`SID_無し`).
+* `schemas/`: Versioned JSON schemas that can be used to validate JSON dumps and provide documentation.
 * `SRPGMap/*.json`: Special Map definition files.

 ## Availability